ModDayHippie/IdleGame/README.md

 # MDH-ClickerGame
  MDH-ClickerGame is created using python 3.8

- Python is needed to run this program on your computer.

- head on over to https://www.python.org/downloads/ to grab the latest version

  This game is a work in progress and is currently open source.

  for more information Eamil j.gowans@mdh-dev.com